-I like to put these on parchment baking sheets, sprinkled with a little cornmeal and when they’re risen and ready to bake, just slide it onto my pizza stone.
-(If you don’t have a pizza stone yet, this one qualifies for free shipping on Amazon!
-Ask for one for your birthday!)
+I like to put these on parchment baking sheets, sprinkled with a little cornmeal and when they have risen and are ready to bake, I just slide it onto my pizza stone.
+(If you don’t have a pizza stone yet, you should ask for one for your birthday!)

 Put the pizza stone in the oven while it’s preheating.
 These will come out of the oven looking like they were baked by a professional artisan baker.
 You will be so proud of yourself!

-Measure 2 1/2 c. flour into a bowl.
+Measure 2 1/2 c. all purpose flour into a bowl.
 Add 3/4 t. salt, 1/2 t. yeast.
 Stir together the dry ingredients.
-Then add 1 1/2 c. warm water and stir it all together with a wooden spoon just until there is no dry flour.
+Then add about 1 c. warm water (give or take) and stir it all together with a wooden spoon just until there is no dry flour.
 It should be a sticky dough, but not goopy.
 Cover with plastic wrap and let it stand for at least 4 hours.
 After it has been sitting a couple of hours, it will be really soft and sticky.
 You might think you have done it wrong, but that’s the way it’s supposed to look.

 Flour an area on the counter top and pour the soft dough onto the flour.
 (Do not knead the dough or add any flour, except to sprinkle some on top of the dough so your fingers don’t stick to it.)
-Using your fingers, press it into a 1/2″ thick rectangle and then cut it into 6 – 8 rolls.
+Using your fingers, pat it into a 1/2″ thick rectangle and then cut it into 6 – 8 rolls.
 Set the rolls onto the back side of a baking sheet lined that has been lined with parchment and sprinkled with cornmeal.
 Allow to rest about 45 – 60 minutes, then, after they have rested, heat the oven to 500°.
 (No, that’s not a typo!)
 Place a small pan of hot water on the bottom rack while baking (this creates steam in the oven which gives it the crackly crust!)
 Slide the rolls (including the parchment) onto the pizza stone and bake about 10 – 12 minutes or until golden.